-B Purpose
+Purpose

-Use this booklet for real estate sales or transfers closing in 2013 for individual and non-individual sellers.
+Use this booklet for real estate sales or transfers closing in 2016.

 Withholding is required when California real estate is sold or transferred.
-The amount withheld from the seller or transferor is sent to the Franchise Tax Board (FTB) as required by California Revenue and Taxation Code Section 18662.
+The amount withheld from the seller/transferor is sent to the Franchise Tax Board (FTB) as required by California Revenue and Taxation Code Section 18662